How much can be recovered from a single-disk ZFS pool?

 -

-Number of files recovered with correct checksums.
+The number of files recovered with correct checksums.

-Since the files are more or less all of the similar size, the number of files also reflects the total
+Since the files are more or less all of similar size, the number of files also reflects the total

 size of recoverable data.